Many people ask me about the best yoga poses for back pain relief. And the good news is that there are many ways yoga can help with back pain.

-I personally suffered back pain after a car crash years ago.
-I was a very active person.
-I loved working out, I was always travelling (I was working on stage as an actor) and I had a great social life.
-In the car crash I injured my neck and back and was unable to do the things I love doing.
-The constant pain really got me down, and I was sick of not being able to do the things I loved to do.
+I suffered back pain after a car crash years ago.
+I was a very active person and I loved working out.
+But in the car crash, I injured my neck and back, so I was unable to do the things I love.
+The constant pain really got me down.
 I needed a solution.

 Benefits of yoga for back pain relief

-Research published by the National Institute Of Health shows that we can effectively use yoga for back pain relief.
+Research published by the National Institute Of Health recommends using yoga for back pain relief.

-Studies show that people with mild to moderate-chronic lower back pain can benefit from using specific yoga poses.
-Practicing yoga can help such people to walk and move with less pain.
+Studies show that people with mild to moderate-chronic lower back pain can benefit from specific yoga poses.

-Dr. Robert Saper at Boston University School of Medicine and Boston Medical Center studied 320 adults with moderate to severe back pain.
+Dr Robert Saper at Boston University School of Medicine and Boston Medical Center studied 320 adults with moderate to severe back pain.
 The participants were split into three groups.
-One group was given 12 weeks of yoga classes, another was given an educational book and newsletters about self care for back pain, and the third group was given 15 physical therapy visits over 12 weeks.
-The participants were given a further 40 weeks of either doing yoga at home or physical therapy sessions.
+One group was given 12 weeks of yoga classes, another was given an educational book and newsletters about self-care for back pain, and a third group was given fifteen physical therapy visits over 12 weeks.
+The participants were given a further 40 weeks of either practising yoga at home or taking physical therapy sessions.

 All three groups showed improvement, but the yoga and physical therapy groups showed the most improvement.
-Yoga was as effective as the physical therapy.
+Indeed, yoga was equally as effective as physical therapy.

 There are lots of different types of yoga.
 And some are better for back pain than others.

-When using yoga for back pain, it is important to go slow and gently and to move the body in the proper way (rather than rushing through yoga and making mistakes).
+When using yoga for back pain, it is important to go slow and gently.

-The following are the best types of for back pain relief
+Here are the best types of yoga for back pain relief.

-Chair yoga: If you’re worried about potentially worsening your back pain, practice yoga with a chair.
+If you’re worried about potentially worsening your back pain, practice yoga with a chair.
 Just make sure you have a suitable chair for yoga.

-Vini-Yoga: Vini-yoga places particular emphasis on breathing and movements are coordinated with inhalations and exhalations.
-This helps to slow the body and mind and can release muscle tension to reduce back pain.
+Vini-yoga emphasises breathing.
+Movements are coordinated with inhalations and exhalations.
+This helps to slow the body and mind.
+Plus, it can release muscle tension.

-Yin yoga: Yin is a very slow type of yoga in which poses are held for a few minutes.
-This helps us to learn how to move the body, and can be especially beneficial for people with poor posture.
+Yin is a very slow type of yoga in which poses are held for a few minutes.
+This helps us to learn how to move the body and can improve posture.

 Meditation: As well as using yoga for back pain relief, meditation helps the spine too.

 The best yoga poses for back pain relief are ones that move the spine in gentle ways, and ones that gently massage the area.
-Try the following yoga poses to ease back pain.
+Try the following yoga poses for back pain relief.

 According to Orthopaedic Exercise Specialist Amber Ash, “Downward Dog offers an opportunity to reverse the forces of gravity that usually act on the spine.
 The action of the hip joint flexing and folding in the front brings the abdominals in close toward the spine, strengthening them”.

-As you might expert, “Upward Dog” is basically the inverse of Downward Dog.
-And it is a very good yoga poses for back pain relief.
-It helps to gently stretch the spine while also improving back strength and working the abdominal muscles.
+As you might expect, “Upward Dog” is basically the inverse of Downward Dog.
+And it is a particularly good yoga poses for back pain relief.
+It gently stretches the spine while also improving back strength and working the abdominal muscles.

 Approximately half of all cases of back pain result from sitting for too long either at work or home.
 This puts unnatural pressure on the lower spine and can cause severe health problems.
 Thankfully, yoga can help.

-Try Triangle Poses.
-It’s the in which are legs are in a triangle position and we are stretching to the side with one arm reaching down the front leg, and the other up towards the sky.
+Try Triangle Pose.
+In this asana, the legs are in a triangle position, and we stretch to the side with one arm reaching down the front leg, and the other up towards the sky.
 This gently stretches and relaxes the back to ease spinal discomfort.
 It is excellent for stretching the muscle fibres along your outer hip (your IT / iliotibial band).

 If you spend too much time on your feet and you find that your back pain gradually develops throughout the day, you might like to try legs-up-wall pose (I wonder why it’s called that…?).